x3art/x3t/README.md

    (it's 0.5s right now which is way too slow, but I can't make it better without putting an unreasonable amount effort into it).

- * xt/ - package for accessing x3 data.
-Undocumented and testless.
+ * xt/ - Package for accessing x3 data.
 Can only read the files.
    Write support won't happen until someone explains to me what the actual rules are for scrambling the various gzip files.
 Currently I just calculate the xor cookies on the fly.
-   Ask me if you want to understand what's going on under the hood and how to change stuff.
 There's a lot of interesting stuff going on here and it was quite fun to write.
+Undocumented and testless.
+I pretty much don't want to include tests because that would require dropping game files into the repository and I'm pretty sure Egosoft would have opinions about that (correctly, I may add).
+I already cleaned up the repo from earlier test data that shouldn't be published.

-   * xt/x.go - container to access everything from one x3 installation
+   * xt/x.go - Container to access everything from an x3 installation.

-   * xt/xfiles.go - decoding of cat/dat files, decoding of pck files and
+   * xt/xfiles.go - Decoding of cat/dat files, decoding of pck files and
      rules for which files override what (as I understand them).

-   * xt/text.go - access to `t/` text files.
+   * xt/text.go - Access to `t/` text files.
 I have no idea if I followed the official rules, but it seems to work and I'm not getting any missing strings.

-   * xt/tparse.go - parser primarily for `types/*.txt` should be fixed up
+   * xt/tparse.go - Parser for `types/*.txt`.
+Should be fixed up for
-     for other files with a similar format.
+     other files with a similar format.
+Right now it pretends that we're dealing with csv files which we aren't.

-   * xt/types.go - structures to contain parsed data from `types/`.
+   * xt/types.go - Structures to contain parsed data from `types/`.

-   * xt/universe.go - parser and data structures for x3_universe.xml.
+   * xt/universe.go - Parser and data structures for `x3_universe.xml`.

-   * xt/extra.go - dumping ground for hardcoded things I couldn't figure out how to extract from the game files.
+   * xt/extra.go - Dumping ground for hardcoded things I couldn't figure out how to extract from the game files.

  * icons/ - material.io icons for the map.
 No longer used (they are